Hey Veterans: Are You Concerned About Losing Your Savings and Investments in An Economic Slowdown?

-As of the time of this post, the Dow average is currently above 23,600.
+As of the time of this post, the Dow average is currently above 27,600.
 We have been riding the coattails of a bull market that has seen the Dow rise 21% in one year and over 35% in the last two years.
-Have your other alternative investments kept up?
+Have your investments kept up?

-Yet, objectively, I (and others with way more clout than I) believe that the US economy is really not supporting this gain, making it seem artificial.
+Yet, objectively, I (and others with way more clout and personal financial education than I) believe that the US economy is really not supporting this gain, making it seem artificial.

-So when the economy does go ahead and crumble, many that are relying on it to fuel their investment portfolios will feel a serious pinch in their pocket, and a punch in their gut.
+So when the economy does go ahead and take a tumble, many that are relying on it to fuel their investment portfolios will feel a serious pinch in their pocket, and a punch in their gut.

-It is quite possible that many jobs, plus the value of retirement accounts, as well as other paper investments such as stocks could be significantly reduced overnight.
+It is quite possible that many jobs and the value of retirement accounts and other paper investments such as stocks could be significantly reduced overnight.

 Per President Trump’s first presidential address to Congress, he pointed out eleven startling facts that point to an economy that seems to be struggling to maintain a facade of prosperity.
 I think this list points to a coming crisis.
 And we should start to prepare for that.